vitroid/GenIce/README.md

         genice 6 --dens 1.00 --format g --water tip4p > 6d1.00.gro

-## File conversion

 GenIce is a modular program; it reads a unit cell data from a lattice plugin defined in the lattices folder, put water and guest molecules using a molecule plugin defined in the molecules/ folder, and output in various formats using a format plugin defined in the formats/ folder.
 You can write your own plugins to extend GenIce.
 Some plugins also accept options.
-You can not only use GenIce to make a known ice structure but also use it to convert some file format to another.

-* If you want to load a .gro file named "cs1.gro' and output it in yaplot format with using tip5p water model, just type the following.

-        genice gromacs[cs1.gro:O:H] --format y --water tip5p --asis > cs1.yap

-    where O and H are the atom names of water defined in the input .gro file.
-You can use regular expression for hydrogen atom name. `--asis` option avoids the network rearrangements.

-* If you want to let genice ignore hydrogen bonds and assume them from positions of oxygen atoms, specify the atom name of oxygen only.

-        genice gromacs[cs1.gro:O] --format y > cs1.yap

 ## Clathrate hydrates